AEON †: TITAN ARUM

 Remembering keeps it alive.

-Lara Fielding (La) is based in Narrm.
+La Swan is based in Narrm.
 Their work has been published or is forthcoming in Fence Books, virtualgoodsdealer, 3CR Community Radio, ITCH and Mantissa.
 They are a member of the King’s Artist Run Emerging Writer’s Intensive and edit Voiceworks Online.
 La likes to make and code noise music, idle in the sun and begin (again).

 Title from wall text written by Justin Shoulder for AEON †: TITAN ARUM, 26 March – 5 September 2021, the Art Gallery of New South Wales (AGNSW), Sydney.